Dlaby23/Dlaby23/README.md

 # Hey my name is Dlaby
 I am a 20-year-old full-stack developer, trader, and entrepreneur with international experience and a strong focus on technology, markets, and long-term growth.
-My background spans software development, artificial intelligence, and financial trading, allowing me to combine technical expertise with strategic decision-making.
+My background spans software development, artificial intelligence, and financial trading, allowing me to combine technical expertise with strategic decision-making. more here https://www.dlaby.com

 ## Socials: